PERSIMUNE/PAC2023Moerup__HIV_IFN_Pathway_Association/README.md

 Modification of code and dockerisation by:
 - Preston Leung (preston.yui.sum.leung@regionh.dk)
--

 Additional contacts:
 - Daniel Murray (daniel.dawson.murray@regionh.dk)
 - Joanne Reekie (joanne.reekie@regionh.dk)

 ## Citation:
-Please cite this paper when using this tool.
+Please cite this paper when using this tool (To be updated).

 ## Tool Description
 Originally developed for testing SNPs within a single gene and its association with a specific, this tool has been modified to include SNPs from different genes, allowing gene sets to be tested.
 Genes SKATO Analysis are a set of RScripts put into a docker such that it can be downloaded and executed on the user's computer without the need to install required packages.